nicholasbergesen/RobotsParser/README.md

 Based off the original robotsSharp build in the .Net Framework.
 Robots is an updated version built on the new net6.0.

 The library has been refined to make loading sitemaps easier.
-Parse robots.txt and sitemaps from the worlds largest websites with ease.
+Parse robots.txt and traverse large sitemaps with ease.

-Removed all synchronous IO operations.
+Removed synchronous IO operations.